Scalingo/java-buildpack/README.md

 This will copy the local maven repo and maven binaries into your slug.

-Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
+Commit and push the changes to your buildpack to your Github fork, then push your sample app to Scalingo to test.
 Once the push succeeds you should be able to run:

-    $ heroku run bash
+    $ scalingo run bash

 and then: